An Excellent Resource

-Introducing your students to classical music can be quite the chore for they may find listening to it a bit boring.
-However, with the help of this Music resource, your music listening nightmares will be over and your students will grow to love the "classics" and the stories behind them in no time.
+Introducing your students to classical music can be quite the chore because they may find listening to it a bit boring.
+However, with the help of Tod Kline’s compendium of music activities and lessons, Classic Tunes & Tales, your music listening nightmares will be over.
+Your students will grow to appreciate and maybe even love the “classics” and the stories behind them.

 This resource is a collection of short, easy music listening activities that consist of 50 classical music tunes and 50 tales with accompanying music listening worksheets that are all organized into sections by grade level categories.
 Therefore, children in grades K-8 can listen to the classical pieces that best apply to their age and complete the included classical music activities.
 However, all of these songs and lessons can be modified to work with any grade level.

 This book will provide your students with an opportunity to take an interest in famous classical composers and the masterpieces they have created while also learning some important elements of music.
 The activities in this book are organized for ease of use by both teacher and student and are geared toward a variety of age levels.

 This book includes many features that that you and your students will enjoy.
 Here are a few:

 Table of contents- The contents of this Music resource are listed by level (which are subcategorized into grade levels.
 For example, the songs and activities in Level I in the book is suggested for students in grades K-2.
 In the table of contents, the song is listed as well as the composer and what page it begins on as well as where you can find the lesson plan, the musical excerpt, and the activities that accompany the selection.

 Level/Section title page- At the beginning of each level, there is a title page that lists musical elements that each lesson plan focuses on, the concepts taught overall, and the page where to find each one in the book.